 2019 Mercedes-AMG A45, as imagined by Autocar

-Despite rumours to the contrary, the model will be pure petrol, and not have a hybrid set-up.
-"It's going to be the next step in every perspective, including driving dynamics."
-Moers also confirmed that a softer AMG model, the A35, will arrive ahead of the A45."
+Despite rumours to the contrary, the model will be pure petrol and will not require a hybrid set-up to produce its headline-grabbing numbers.
+"It's going to be the next step in every perspective, including driving dynamics," said Moers, who also confirmed that a softer AMG model, the A35, "will arrive ahead of the A45".

-The car has been spotted testing several times in recent months, but the latest sighting shows the car's production-spec exhausts for the first time - showing that powertrain development is now at an advanced stage.
+The A45 has been spotted testing several times in recent months, but the most recent sighting showed the car's production-spec exhausts for the first time - suggesting that powertrain development is now at an advanced stage.
 The latest development car's quad-exit system features oval exits in place of the current A45's more squared-off tips.

-AMG's upcoming all-wheel-drive five-door mega-hatch, due on roads in 2019, will have at least 400bhp and its own unique chassis developments that could allow it to run in an ultra-low track mode — like the development car pictured in our gallery appears to be doing.
+AMG's upcoming all-wheel-drive five-door mega-hatch will have its own unique chassis developments that could allow it to run in an ultra-low track mode — like the development car pictured in our gallery appears to be doing.

-As shown in images below, the model can squat to bring its sump to little more than an inch from the ground.
-The current car is renowned for its stiff adjustable set-up, so this development car suggests AMG could want even more body composure for track-day driving in its future model.
+The model can squat to bring its sump to little more than an inch from the ground.
+The current car is renowned for its stiff adjustable set-up, so this development car suggests AMG could be targeting even more body composure for track-day driving in its future model.

 Initially, the reworked M133 will feature a traditional exhaust gas-driven twin-scroll turbocharger.
 However, AMG is also developing a more advanced variant of its new engine that uses a 48V electrical system and runs both an electric-driven turbocharger and electric motor in a hybrid set-up that promises an even greater ramp-up in performance.